PeerHerholz/BIDSonym/README.rst

 			data to different folder.
 --del_meta META_DATA_FIELD [META_DATA_FIELD ...]
 		  Indicate if and which information from the .json meta-data files should be deleted.
-If so, the original .josn files will be copied to :code:`sourcedata/` .
+If so, the original :code:`.json` files will be copied to :code:`sourcedata/` .